Sharda University Admissions 2025

 (4) 2

-Correct Option - D
+Correct Option - 4

-Solution -Most locations generate at least two crops per year.
+Solution - Most locations generate at least two crops per year.
 Rainfall or irrigation provided a steady source of water.
 Over the two seasons, the Mughal province of Agra produced 39 different crop kinds, while Delhi produced 43.
 Bengal produced 50 different types of rice.

-Mode of Examination | Hybrid mode (Pen & Paper/Computer Based Test) |
+Mode of Examination | CBT mode (Computer-Based Test) |

-Question Paper Format | Objective type Multiple Choice Questions (MCQs) |
+Question Paper Format | Multiple Choice Questions (MCQs) |

-Number of Questions | Section IA & IB- 40 (out of 50 questions to be attempted) Section II – 40 (out of 50 questions to be attempted) Section III – 50 (out of 60 questions to be attempted) |
+Number of Questions | Section I- 50 Section II – 50 Section III – 50 |

 Marking Scheme | +5 for each correct answer -1 for each incorrect answer |

-Choice of Test Papers | Candidates can select up to 6 test papers, including 4 or 5 domain subjects, General Test, and 1 or 2 languages. |
+Choice of Test Papers | Candidates can select up to 5 test papers |

-The students can practice selected chapter wise questions from each topic of the CUET History syllabus from the Stories of first cities - Harappan archeology to the Making of the constitution.
+The students can practice selected chapter-wise questions from each CUET 2025 History syllabus, topic, from the Stories of first cities - Harappan archeology to the Making of the Constitution.
+They will make your concepts more transparent and better.

-The aspirants can practice selected chapter wise questions from each topic of the CUET Geography from the Introduction of human geography: Nature and Human Geography to Geographical perspectives on selected issues and problems.
+The aspirants can practice selected chapter-wise questions from each topic of the CUET 2025 Geography from the Introduction of human geography: Nature and Human Geography to Geographical perspectives on selected issues and problems.

-The candidates can practice selected chapter wise questions from each topic of the CUET English syllabus from noun to poetic devices.
+The candidates can practice selected chapter-wise questions from each CUET 2025 English syllabus topic, from nouns to poetic devices.
+Learn from the best resources to achieve the best scores.

-The aspirants can practice selected chapter wise questions from each topic of the CUET General Test syllabus from Indian History to other topics of General Awareness.
+The aspirants can practice selected chapter-wise questions from each CUET 2025 General Test syllabus topic, from Indian History to other General Awareness topics, including polity, constitution, computers and IT, books and authors, etc.

-The students can practice selected chapter wise questions from each topic of the CUET Political Science syllabus from the era of one-party dominance to Globalisation and its critics.
+The students can practice selected chapter-wise questions from each CUET 2025 Political Science syllabus topic from the era of one-party dominance to Globalisation and its critics.

 On the day of the exam, read all the questions carefully and understand what is being asked.
 Answer questions that you are confident about first before tackling more challenging ones.
 Do not guess randomly if you do not know the answer since negative marking is there.